lakshitha1629/graphics/README.md

 these new layers allow to use the knowledge acquired in years of computer vision and graphics research for the design of efficient network architectures.
-Explicitly modeling geometric priors and constraints into a neural networks can helps learning invariance to 3D geometric transformations, and also opens up the door to architectures that can be trained in a self-supervised or even fully unsupervised fashion.
+Explicitly modeling geometric priors and constraints into a neural networks can help learning invariance to 3D geometric transformations, and also opens up the door to architectures that can be trained in a self-supervised or even fully unsupervised fashion.
 TensorFlow Graphics aims at bringing some of these functionalities into TensorFlow to stimulate research in this field by making